portive/wysimark/apps/react-demo/content/basic.md

 # The Hamburger

-According to [White Castle](<https://en.wikipedia.org/wiki/White_Castle_(restaurant)>), **Otto Kuase was the inventor of the hamburger**.
+According to more text more text more text more text [White Castle long enough to extend](<https://en.wikipedia.org/wiki/White_Castle_(restaurant)>), **Otto Kuase was the inventor of the hamburger**.
 In 1891, he created a beef patty cooked in butter and topped with a fried egg.
 German sailors would later omit the fried egg.

 ```javascript
 function hello() {